Updated: Aug 22, 2021

 In key risk areas are vendors given training on your company policies and stance on child labour and modern slavery

-Do you have a contract clause that stipulate vendor compliance with UN Global Compact requirement in the principles of human rights, labour, environment and anti-corruption
+Do you have a contract clause that stipulates vendor compliance with UN Global Compact requirements in the principles of human rights, labour, environment and anti-corruption?

 DUE DILIGENCE APPROACH

 A consistent approach should be taken at the vendor registration process to ensure that a vendor doesn’t bring an unknown risk into your organisation.
 In addition to the normal checks and balances taken during the onboarding of a vendor, an additional risk based approach should be taken to child labour and modern slavery.
 Within an international environment are you taking enough action to:

 Research and vet individuals, executives and shareholders of a company